An ongoing series of events dedicated to enhancing grass-fed livestock production

 - We hold grazing-based education at our SFA Annual Conference, including the Advanced Grazing Workshop in 2013 that paved the way for the Midwest Soil Health Summit.

-- Our new Keep Cattle in Minnesota project, in conjunction with NRCS, will work to sustain Minnesota’s beef and dairy industries and environment.
+- Our Keep Cattle in Minnesota project, in conjunction with NRCS, will work to sustain Minnesota’s beef and dairy industries and environment.

 - Our yearly farm-and-food session at the Mill City Farmers Market spreads information about grass-based farming and grassfed meat preparation to a consumer audience.

-SFA Hosting Midwest Soil Health Summit Feb.
-19-20, 2014, in Alexandria, Minn.
+SFA’s Third Annual Midwest Soil Health Summit Feb.
+17-18, 2016, in Alexandria, Minn.

 Click here to download SFA’s new Cover Crop Fact Sheet, a one-page guide to the basics of cover cropping by SFA Livestock and Grazing Coordinator Kent Solberg.
 Learn the basics of cover cropping, view examples of major crop types, and find Kent’s recommended resources.

-The Minnesota Dairy Initiative is a program that promotes a healthy and vibrant dairy industry in Minnesota.
+- The Minnesota Dairy Initiative is a program that promotes a healthy and vibrant dairy industry in Minnesota.
 SFA is a project partner with MDI; to learn more, click here.

 - Click this link for American Grassfed’s A Meat Terminology Primer for Consumers.

 - Click this link for Practical Farmers of Iowa’s Grazing Cover Crops Fact Sheet (2013)

 - Purdue University and the Midwest Cover Crops Council have released the second edition of the Midwest Cover Crops Field Guide.
 To learn more, click here.